usfcs-scholars/cs386-fall2021/guides/syllabus.md

 * How does one learn to speak the language of a computer scientist?
 * How does one develop the skills to practice the computing profession?

-We will discuss these topics as a class as well as with the alumni mentors.
+We will discuss these topics as a class as well as with alumni mentors.

 ### Grading Breakdown

 The course requirements are broken into several categories.
 Students must earn above a 60% in each category to pass the course.

-**If one or more categories fall below 60%, then an “F” letter grade is automatically assigned regardless of the percentage score.**{ .has-text-danger }
+**If one or more categories fall below 60%, then an “F” letter grade is automatically assigned regardless of the percentage score.**
+{: .has-text-danger }

 As long as all categories remain above a 60%, the final grade is determined by the following breakdown: